ataylor89/diary/README.md

 They are extremely evil

 I'm not naive...
-I don't deny good and denial
+I don't deny good and evil

 I have no denials